zotko/xyz2graph/README.md

+# xyz2graph

-# xyz2graph: molecular graph constructor and visualizer
+xyz2graph - a molecular graph constructor and visualizer

 This script constructs a molecular graph from atomic coordinates.